Why Romance Writers Should Attend Author Events

 Everything turned out okay as several participating authors were able to find a new location (for free) so the event went on as planned.
 Plus, the organizer of another event took pity on us and invited us to her event at a discount.

 In this article, we’ll first review the various types of events you can attend, then go through a list of benefits you can get by going.
-For the purpose of this article, we’ll cover group events organized by others, such as conventions and conferences, and not individual events, such as a launch party, that you set up yourself.
+For the purposes of this article, we’ll cover group events organized by others, such as conventions and conferences, rather than individual events, such as a launch party, that you set up yourself.

 Types of Author Events

 Writer Conferences: These are events geared toward writers that include workshops and other activities to teach the craft and business of writing.
 Some are generic, like The Virginia Writers Club annual symposium.
-Others are geared toward specific genres, such as the Romance Writers of America conference (it does have signings too, but the workshops are oriented to authors, not readers).
+Others are geared toward specific genres, such as the Romance Writers of America conference (it does have signings, but the workshops are oriented toward authors, not readers).

-Signing Events: This is a reader-oriented event in which authors can get a table and sell books.
-Sometimes there are panels authors can participate on as well.
-SaSS, which I have been to twice as an author, is a romance signing event.
-Readers Take Denver was another signing event.
+Signing Events: These are reader-oriented events where authors can set up a table and sell books.
+Sometimes there are panels that authors can participate in as well.
+SaSS, which I’m preparing for as I write this, is a romance signing event.

-Local Book Events: Local writing groups or libraries sometimes hold events where authors can get a table to sell books.
-It’s a similar set up to the signing event, except that many attendees are there to browse and buy books, where as signing events generally have fans who want get signed books.
+Local Book Events: Local writing groups, libraries, and businesses (e.g., wineries or bookstores) sometimes host events where authors can set up a table to sell books.
+It’s a similar setup to the signing event, except that many attendees are there to browse and buy books, whereas signing events generally draw fans who want to get their books signed.
 I like these a lot because they’re usually more affordable than larger events.
-The trick is determining the most likely attendee to find out if your reader will come.
+The trick is to determine the most likely attendee to find out whether your reader will come.
 It’s a bummer to go to a local event with readers who aren’t interested in romance.

-Genre Book Conventions/Conferences: Malice Domestic (mystery), Romance Writers of America Conference, Thrillerfest (thriller, suspense), RavenCon (scifi/horror), etc are examples of a genre-specific book conferences.
-Most are reader oriented but sometimes will have author workshops as well.
+Genre Book Conventions/Conferences: Malice Domestic (mystery), Romance Writers of America Conference, Thrillerfest (thriller, suspense), RavenCon (scifi/horror), etc., are examples of genre-specific book conferences.
+Most are reader-oriented but sometimes will have author workshops as well.

 I’m going to be honest in that I rarely cover my expenses for a book event with book sales.
 But I look at events as an investment in my author career.
-Here are some of the benefits to going to author events listed in no particular order.
+Here are some benefits of attending author events, listed in no particular order.

 Sell Books